ocaml/ocaml.org/data/industrial_users/trustinsoft.md

 featured: true
 ---

 TrustInSoft is a company that changes the rules in cybersecurity.
-TrustInSoft is the software publisher of the software analysis [Frama-C](https://frama-c.com) platform.
+TrustInSoft is the publisher of the [TrustInSoft Analyzer](https://www.trust-in-soft.com/trustinsoft-analyzer) software analysis tool.
 Our motto is simple: make the formal methods accessible to the majority of software developers.